borbware/unity-basics-course/unity-advanced/3-events.md

 ## UnityEvents

-* to confuse matters further, Unity has its own UnityEvent system as well.
+* To confuse matters further, Unity has its own UnityEvent system as well.
-* good stuff
+* Good stuff
-  * you won't need to nullcheck UnityEvents.
+  * You won't need to nullcheck UnityEvents.
   * Unity Events have special controls in Inspector
-    * contains the list of event function calls
+    * Contains the list of event function calls
-    * add function calls by drag-and-dropping
+    * Add function calls by drag-and-dropping
-  * thus, extremely useful for making logical connections between scripts in the Inspector
+  * Thus, extremely useful for making logical connections between scripts in the Inspector

 ---